 Reset button – Xfinity XB6 Router

 Now, press the button with the selected object and hold it for 30 seconds.
 When the router shuts down, release the button.
 At this point, you should see the rapidly blinking green light on the router.
 It should boot up again and the blue blinking light should be gone.

 Contact Xfinity Support

-In case none of the given solutions have helped you get rid of the blue blinking light on your Xfinity router, it’s time to contact the Xfinity support.
-They can help you fix this problem, and you can also tell them what you have tried on your own.
+If none of the given solutions have helped you get rid of the blinking blue light on your Xfinity router, it’s time to contact Xfinity support.

 Hey, I’m David.
 I’ve been working as a wireless network engineer and a network administrator for 15 years.
 During my studies, I also worked as an ISP field technician – that’s when I met Jeremy.

 I hold a bachelor’s degree in network engineering and a master’s degree in computer science and engineering.
 I’m also a Cisco-certified service provider.

 In my professional career, I worked for router/modem manufacturers and internet providers.
 I like to think that I’m good at explaining network-related issues in simple terms.
 That’s exactly what I’m doing on this website – I’m making simple and easy-to-follow guides on how to install, set up, and troubleshoot your networking hardware.
 I also review new network equipment – modems, gateways, switches, routers, extenders, mesh systems, cables, etc.